 1759-1761: Pastor Johann Martin Schaeffer is called to Christ Church

 1763-1767: Pastor Johann Georg Bager is called to Christ Church.
-Started building project at Frankfort and William Streets.
+Started building project for a new sanctuary at Frankfort and William Streets.
 Resigns before its completion.

 1767-1773: Magister Johann Siegfried Gerock serves congregation.
 Previously tried to bring about reconciliation.

-May 1, 1767: New building of Christ Church is erected and dedicated at Frankfort & William Streets.
+May 1, 1767: New worship building, called Christ Church is erected and dedicated at Frankfort & William Streets.
 Was later popularly known as “The Old Swamp Church.”
 Sold in 1831

 1762: Attempts to heal rift between “old” Trinity Church and “new” Christ Church are unsuccessful